Trombones

 Graeme Mutchler

-Bass Trombone-Chicago Lyric Opera
+Bass Trombone, Chicago Lyric Opera

-Bass Trombone-Grant Park Music Festival
+Bass Trombone, Grant Park Music Festival

 Matt Neff